foxdrodd/dreamcast-linux/README.md

 # Dreamcast Linux

-A Debian Docker environment that builds a Linux distro that is bootable on the Sega Dreamcast.
+This is a docker environment that builds a mainline linux distro that is bootable on the Sega Dreamcast

-**THIS IS JUST A PROOF OF CONCEPT**
+It is actually tested on real hardware.
+Unfortunately it does not work in gxemul.

 ## About